kubernetes-sigs/kwok/site/content/en/docs/user/metrics-configuration.md

 ## Out-of-box Metric Config

-`kwok` currently provides the [Metrics config][metrics resource endpoint]that is capable of simulating kubelet's `"metrics/resource"` endpoint.
+`kwok` currently provides the [Metrics config][metrics resource endpoint] that is capable of simulating kubelet's `"metrics/resource"` endpoint.

-To integrate the simulated endpoint with metrics-server (version is required >= 0.7.0), please add the `"metrics.k8s.io/resource-metrics-path": "/metrics/nodes/<nodeName>/metrics/resource"` annotation to the fake nodes managed by `kwok`.
+To integrate the simulated endpoint with metrics-server (required version >= 0.7.0), add the `"metrics.k8s.io/resource-metrics-path": "/metrics/nodes/<nodeName>/metrics/resource"` annotation to the fake nodes managed by `kwok`.